googleapis/google-cloud-java/TESTING.md

 ## gcloud-java tools for testing

-gcloud-java provides tools to make testing your application easier.
+This library provides tools to help write tests for code that uses gcloud-java services.

-### Testing interactions with Datastore
+### Testing code that uses Datastore

 #### On your machine